17 Things You Need to Know About Kombucha

 If you or anyone you know suffers from anemia, you understand the role iron plays in energy.
 Organic acids found in kombucha make iron more available to the body, increasing blood hemoglobin and oxygen flow.
 In other words, you’re more apt to knock out your to-do list or make it that 6 p.m. spin class after a long day at work.
 Not to mention, the tea contains vitamin C, which increases iron absorption.
-Find out more about The Best Iron Rich Foods—And Why You Need Them!
+Find out more about the best iron-rich foods!

 Kombucha is an acidic beverage that, over time, breaks down the enamel of your teeth.
 (Yikes!)
 However, citrus fruits—which host a plethora of health benefits—cause just as much damage, too.
 To keep your pearly whites safe, rinse your teeth with water after consumption and sip it through a straw and in moderation.

-When it comes to clearing arteries, research has proven kombucha’s cholesterol lowering effects.
-In fact, according to human clinical trials, the mushroom tea helped 52 atherosclerotic patients reduce their cholesterol levels from high to normal.
-And that’s not all; animal research found that kombucha significantly reduced levels of LDL cholesterol, while simultaneously raising HDL levels.
+When it comes to clearing arteries, research has proven kombucha’s cholesterol-lowering effects, as reported in a recent review.
+In fact, animal research found that kombucha significantly reduced levels of LDL cholesterol, while simultaneously raising HDL levels.

 According to a study from 1995, two of 32 homebrewed batches contained toxic Candida albicans.
 As Candida yeast spreads, it can penetrate through the walls of your gut and wreck havoc on body tissues and organs, compromising immunity, as well as causing weight gain, joint pain, drowsiness, and gas.
 It’s important to understand that kombucha is environmentally unique and can become contaminated when homebrewed.
-An overgrowth of candida is reportedly more common than you’d expect, which is why you’ll want to check with your doctor—and bookmark these 7 Foods That Cure Candidiasis.
+An overgrowth of candida is reportedly more common than you’d expect, which is why you’ll want to check with your doctor—and bookmark these foods that cure candidiasis.

 As previously mentioned, kombucha is a probiotic beverage which does more than keep your gut healthy.
 In fact, gut microbiota plays an essential role in mental health.
 Therefore, drinking the tea can enhance mood, reduce the risk of depression and anxiety, and even promote mental clarity.